2mac/mcmackins.org/stories/fsf.md

 During September and October 2014, I made the switch to free distros (Parabola and Trisquel).
 Read about it [here](/articles/free-distros.html).

+### Amendment 2

+For various reasons that don't belong in a small amendment section, I no longer support the FSF.
+I don't necessarily regret what I have done.
+It was an important step in my character development.
+However, it is clear to me that the FSF is at odds with my personal values.

 ### Notes

 By request of RMS himself, I provide the following notices: